 40 AR Examples – The Definitive Guide to Augmented Reality in Retail

-Beck Besecker is the co-founder and CEO of Marxent, the leader in mixed commerce, Virtual Reality and Augmented Reality solutions for homebuilders, retailers and manufacturers.
+Beck Besecker is the co-founder and CEO of Marxent, the leader in virtual selling, 3D Commerce, Virtual Reality, and Augmented Reality solutions for furniture retailers and manufacturers.
 Prior to founding Marxent, Beck spent 13 years building interactive marketing solutions for Fortune 500 retailers and brands, including Target Stores and Tesco.
-In 1999, he founded Copient Technologies which enabled large retailers to easily manage personalized promotions in-store and online.
-Copient (now NCR AMS) was acquired by NCR in 2003.
-Beck then served as EVP of New Business at Catalina Marketing, the nation’s largest in-store promotional network.

 Top 40 use cases for AR in retail